 It has been featured in two conventions of the American Guild of Organists, several “Pipescreams!”
 Halloween recitals, and in the 1996 “World’s Largest Organ Recital” – an event to raise awareness of the organ world-wide.
 Countless recitals have been presented by the resident musicians of St. John’s: Ralph Valentine (1976-2010), Peter Stoltzfus Berton (2010-2014), and Scott Lamlein (2014-present).

-The 2015-2016 twentieth anniversary season of St. John’s Sacred Music at the Red Door concert series celebrates this landmark instrument with a variety of performances and worship services: Charlotte Beers Plank, organist (former student of Ralph Valentine); Festival of Nine Lessons and Carols, featuring the St. John’s Youth and Adult Choirs (Scott Lamlein, director; Floyd Higgins, guest organist); Silent Film featuring Jason Robert, organist; Bach’s “Art of Fugue” with SYREN Modern Dance (Rick Ericksen, organist); and Rutter’s “Requiem” featuring the St. John’s Youth and Adult Choirs (Scott Lamlein, director; Ralph Valentine, guest organist).
+The 2015-2016 twentieth anniversary season of St. John’s Music at the Red Door concert series celebrated this landmark instrument with a variety of performances and worship services: Charlotte Beers Plank, organist (former student of Ralph Valentine); Festival of Nine Lessons and Carols, featuring the St. John’s Youth and Adult Choirs (Scott Lamlein, director; Floyd Higgins, guest organist); Silent Film featuring Jason Robert, organist; Bach’s “Art of Fugue” with SYREN Modern Dance (Rick Ericksen, organist); and Rutter’s “Requiem” featuring the St. John’s Youth and Adult Choirs (Scott Lamlein, director; Ralph Valentine, guest organist).

 Perhaps unlike any other single musical instrument, the pipe organ has the power to express the full range of human and musical emotion, from the thunderous full ensemble to the most delicate whisper.
 The St. John’s organ serves to help praise God and carry out the mission of spreading peace and joy through music, week in and week out.
 It is a gift to us and our community, created to the glory of God.